 Account #3 – Dummy Account – Mimicking a scheming Instagram user

 Note: As of early 2018 Instagram is going after users who employ some of the following tactics, such as rapid follow or follow/unfollow.
-Proceed with caution.
+Instagram users should proceed with caution.

 This account was promoted using every trick that is generally considered to be in poor form but stops just short of anything explicitly against Instagram's terms of service (so no buying followers or using automation software like we do with our auto tweeting).
 Before starting this test, growth on this account was also stagnant like Living the Dream, so there was significant room for improvement.